$L^p$-spectral triples and $p$-quantum compact metric spaces: Introduction

 Spectral triples, whose origin stems from an axiomatic characterization of the notion of unbounded selfadjoint operators with compact resolvent on Hilbert spaces, represent a significant construction in the realm of noncommutative geometry.
-Their study was initiated by Alain Connes in the late 1980's \cite{Connes89}.
-These triples provide a framework for extracting geometric data from operator algebras, particularly through the quantum metric they induce on the state space of their C*-algebras via constructions pioneered by Connes and Rieffel \cite{Connes89, R98, R99, Rieffel00}; see also \cite{AguLat, Rieffel17,FLP24, Latremoliere16b, LoWu21}.
+Their study was initiated by A.\ Connes in the late 1980's \cite{Connes89}.
+These triples provide a framework for extracting geometric data from operator algebras, particularly through the quantum metric space structure they induce on the state space of their C*-algebras via constructions pioneered by A.\ Connes and M.\ A.\ Rieffel \cite{Connes89, R98, R99, Rieffel00}; see also \cite{AguLat, ChristRieffel17,FLP24, Latremoliere16b, LoWu21}.
 When the weak-$*$ topology on the state space of a C*-algebra agrees with the topology induced by such a quantum metric, the state space is called \textit{a quantum compact metric space}.
-These spaces, thought of as a noncommutative analogue of the algebra of Lipschitz functions on a compact metric space, can be obtained in other ways that do not require the use of spectral triples (\cite{AguLat, Latremoliere16b}), and have been thoroughly studied in the past two decades.
-While the work by Connes focuses on spectral triple aspects, Rieffel starts by considering metrics on ``state-like spaces'' of Banach algebras.
-Indeed, Rieffel's original definitions in \cite{R98} were already cast in a general Banach algebras context and did not require a C*-algebra structure.
-This makes Rieffel's work a natural place to start when looking for analogues outside of the C*-algebra setting.
+These spaces, introduced in their full generality by M.\ A.\ Rieffel \cite{R98, R99, Rieffel00,Kerr03, Li06}, are thought of as a noncommutative analogue of the algebra of Lipschitz functions on a compact metric space, can also be obtained in other ways that do not require the use of spectral triples (particularly by F.\ Latrémolière \cite{AguLat, Latremoliere16b}), and have been thoroughly studied in the past two decades.